SaaS is an Industry of the Future. Don't Live in the Past.

 Today’s buyers are smart and competition is fierce.
 Many SaaS companies are relatively young and have long been at the forefront of technology.
 From your vantage point, the best way to do business requires a fair degree of agility.
 While the old methods of getting business just don’t work like they used to any more, that mindset you already have does give you an advantage.

-It’s not that running a B2B business was ever easy, but there was at least a reliable blueprint businesses would follow for the last several decades.
+It’s not as if running a B2B business was ever easy, but there was at least a reliable blueprint businesses would follow for the last several decades.

 - You’d reach out with cold calls and drum up sustainable interest in your product or service